 You might also like to view our Terms and Conditions.

-We look forward to taking this magical journey with you, Tammie and Vikas.
+We look forward to taking this magical journey with you, Tammie and Ashish.

 March marks the ending of winter season and starting of summer one.
-Rajasthan climate is slight;y hot but not humid at day time and cool at night in march.
-Its day temperature reaches up to 35ºC maximum and 10ºC minimum at night.
-Tourists are recommend to wear suitable clothes according to weather and stay hydrated during travelling.
+Rajasthan climate is slight;y hot but not humid at day time and cool at night in Feb/March.
+Its day temperature can reach up to 35ºC maximum and 10ºC minimum at night.
+Tourists are recommend to wear suitable clothes according to weather and stay hydrated during travelling. you will need some warm and some cool weather clothing.
 Also note that this part of India can have air pollution which means we may experience smog for parts of this trip, especially in Delhi, also perhaps in Jaipur and Agra and places where they have many brickwork’s which use large fired kilns.